l3p-cv/lost/docs/docs/annotation.md

 ![sia-canvas](/img/sia-canvas.png)
 Figure 3: An example of the SIA canvas component.
 It presents the image to the annotator.
-By right click, you can draw annotations on the image.
+By right clicking, you can draw annotations on the image.

 ![image-bar](/img/sia-image-bar.png)
-Figure 4: The image bar component provides information about the image.
-Beginning with the filename of the image and the id of this image in the database.
+Figure 4: The image bar component provides information about the image, beginning with the IDs of the AnnotationTask and of this image in the database.
 This is followed by the number of the image in the current annotation session and the overall number of images to annotate.
-The last information is the label that was given to the whole image, if provided.
+The last information is the label that was given to the whole image, if one was provided.

 ![toolbar](/img/sia-toolbar.png)

+Figure 5: The toolbar and the buttons it consists of provide the following functions:
-Figure 5: The toolbar provides a control to assign a label to the whole image.
+Assigning a label to the whole image.
 The navigation between images.
-Buttons to select the annotation tool.
-A button to toggle the SIA fullscreen mode.
+Several buttons to select the annotation tool.
+Toggling the SIA fullscreen mode.
 A junk button to mark the whole image as junk that should not be considered.
-A control to delete all annotations in the image.
-A settings button and a help button.
+Deleting all annotations in the image.
+Accsssing settings and, lastly, a help button.

 :::warning[Warning]
-There may be also tasks where you can not assign a label to an annotation.
-The designer of pipeline a can decide that no class labels should be assigned.
+There may also be tasks where you cannot assign a label to an annotation.
+The designer of a pipeline can decide that no class labels can be assigned.
 :::

 :::warning[Warning]
-Please note that there may be also tasks where no new annotations can be drawn and where you only can delete or adjust annotations.
+Please note that there may also be tasks where no new annotations can be drawn and where you only can delete or adjust annotations.
 :::